Interstate 25 in Colorado: COSMIX (Colorado Springs)

 As T-REX began to wrap up, CDOT's next major effort began with Colorado Springs Metro Interstate Expansion (COSMIX).
-It could be argued that COSMIX was even more important to Colorado's interests than T-REX had been, since the Colorado Springs corridor of I-25 had seen immense growth over the past four decades, and experienced major choke points all along the 16 mi corridor from exit 135 (Academy Blvd) in the south to exit 151 (Briargate Pkwy) in the north.
+It could be argued that COSMIX was even more important to Colorado's interests than T-REX had been, since the Colorado Springs corridor of I-25 had seen immense growth over the past four decades, and experienced major choke points all along the 16 mi corridor from exit 135 (Academy Boulevard) in the south to exit 151 (Briargate Parkway) in the north.
 Originally carrying around 8500 vehicles per day in 1960, usage of the former Monument Valley Freeway had grown to an average of 100,000 vehicles per day by 2005.

 The major goals of COSMIX, which began in 2005 and was completed a year and four days ahead of schedule at the very end of December 2007, were a general expansion and widening of the corridor to three lanes in each direction throughout the city, as well as the reconstruction of two main interchanges (at Bijou Street near downtown Colorado Springs, and at Rockrimmon Boulevard and North Nevada Avenue in the city's growing north side).
 Originally estimated at $225 million, on delivery, COSMIX cost only $150 million, approximately $20 million of which involved land acquisition costs.

 COSMIX was the first funded portion of a larger plan for I-25 improvements as detailed in an Environmental Assessment approved by CDOT and FHWA in 2004.
 A second phase resulted in the widening of the 12 mi segment from Woodmen Road (exit 149) to Monument (exit 161) to six lanes and addition of auxiliary lanes at busy interchanges.
 The Air Force Academy interchange (exit 156) was reconfigured to include just one exit, instead of A/B, and features two new roundabouts for North Gate Boulevard.
 The widening and paving was completed in December 2014.

 An EA-recommended improvement not included in COSMIX due to funding limitations was the reconstruction of the I-25 interchange at Cimarron Street (US 24 West).
 CDOT completed this project in late 2017.

+Accidents and incidents

+In 1996, Seymour Cray was mortally wounded in a rollover accident while merging onto the highway at the North Academy Boulevard interchange.
+Cray's death renewed calls to replace the cloverleaf interchange with an alternative design without weave zones.

+On October 11, 2023, a freight train derailed on a bridge over Interstate 25 in Pueblo, Colorado.
+As a result, several train cars fell onto the highway causing the bridge to collapse, 1 person was killed and 1 person was injured.

+On June 8, 2024, renowned comic book YouTuber Ben Potter, also known as Comicstorian, was killed in an accident on the interstate, when his vehicle veered off the right side of the road, crossed a frontage road, and rolled multiple times.
+His death--while under investigation-- shook up the comic book community, and invoked calls for further measures to ensure public safety on the highway.